 funderingsonderzoek

 Unique collaboration between the government, knowledge institutions and companies has determined a strategy to monitor these homes using sensors.
-KCAF, the housing associations, owners and the Hanselman Group are collaborating to install the sensors.
+KCAF, the housing associations, owners and SOCOTEC are collaborating to install the sensors.
 However, the involvement of many different players who all want to see and use the data in real time means that a new way had to be found to offer access to the data.
 That is why it was necessary to join forces with Oudeman.io and Packhunt.io for the hardware and software respectively.
 Together, the infrastructure has been set up that is required to send the data from the field to the cloud and then communicate it to the parties involved via an interactive portal.
 The portal not only shows the data, but also warns if problems are expected.
 To make it possible for decisions to be taken with regard to the data collected such as ‘When should intervention occur?’, a research council has been established in cooperation with TU Delft that will examine the data and issue advice with regard to the homes monitored.

 This makes it possible to assess the condition of the structures and trends and also issue a warning if intervention is required.
 Investment decisions are thus clearer, the lifespan is extended and occupants are relieved of their worries.
 Each construction (both homes and infrastructure) can be fitted with sensors so that these “Code Orange” structures can become futureproof again.